Documentation

 For example, two clients may GET /config/foo at the same time, make an edit within that scope (config path), then call POST|PUT|PATCH|DELETE /config/foo/... at the same time to apply their changes, resulting in a collision: either one will overwrite the other, or the second might leave the config in an unintended state since it was applied to a different version of the config than it was prepared against.
 This is because the changes are not aware of each other.

 Caddy's API does not support transactions spanning multiple requests, and HTTP is a stateless protocol.
-However, you can use the Etag trailer and If-Match header to detect and prevent collisions for any and all changes as a kind of optimistic concurrency control.
+However, you can use the Etag and If-Match headers to detect and prevent collisions for any and all changes as a kind of optimistic concurrency control.
 This is useful if there is any chance that you are using Caddy's /config/... endpoints concurrently without synchronization.
-All responses to GET /config/... requests have an HTTP trailer called Etag that contains the path and a hash of the contents in that scope (e.g. Etag: "/config/apps/http/servers 65760b8e").
-Simply set the If-Match header on a mutative request to that of an Etag trailer from a previous GET request.
+All responses to GET /config/... requests have an HTTP header called Etag that contains the path and a hash of the contents in that scope (e.g. Etag: "/config/apps/http/servers 65760b8e").
+Simply set the If-Match header on a mutative request to that of an Etag header from a previous GET request.

 The basic algorithm for this is as follows:

 1. Perform a GET request to any scope S within the config.
-Hold onto the Etag trailer of the response.
+Hold onto the Etag header of the response.

 2. Make your desired change on the returned config.